Karol-G/copier-python/README.md

 - Use `setuptools_scm` for versions from Git tags
 - Initialize git and make the initial commit

+4) Configure a trusted publisher for the project repository on PyPi

-4) Add remote, tag and push to publish:
+5) Add remote, tag and push to publish:
 ```bash
 git remote add origin git@github.com:ACCOUNT/PROJECT.git
 git push -u origin main